Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 Tip: We rented the bike from Patong Surin Car Rental which we can recommend as the bike was in good condition and we did not have any issues when returning it back.

-Tip: In remote areas internet connection can be unreliable so it’s best to download a map which can be used offline.
+Tip: In remote areas, internet connection can be unreliable so it’s best to download a map that can be used offline.
 We use Maps.me.

 Camping at Samet Nangshe Viewpoint